huabin-zhang-jcy/huabin-zhang-jcy/README.md

 🎓 I am from China and graduated with a Bachelor's degree in Electronic Information Engineering from a university in China.

-💻 I have 1 year of experience in frontend development.
+💻 I have more 2 year of experience in frontend development in China.

 📱 I'm passionate about building interesting applications.

-🇩🇪 2025.02 Came to Germany, currently learning German, hoping to find a stable application development job in Germany.
+🇩🇪 2025.02 Came to Germany, currently learning German.

 ## 🔧 Tools & Skills
-- **Frontend**: HTML, CSS, JavaScript
+- **Frontend**: HTML, CSS, JavaScript, ES6, Vue, Node.js
 - **Version Control**: Git
 - **Code Editor**: Visual Studio Code (VS Code)
 - **API Testing**: Postman

 ## 📁 Previous projects
 https://github.com/huabin-zhang-jcy/my-old-projects